ne0ndrag0n/Concordia/README.md

 ## Technical Highlights

-* This game's for the hacker in all of us.
-With clean, elegantly crafted, annotated source: readability is job #1.
-Consider any arcane code to be a bug.
 * Lua 5.3 scripting system: everything the game uses outside of its base structure as a dollhouse game is designed as an extensible script (e.g. all objects and types of objects are defined as Lua classes)
 * Isometric 2.5D presentation with a retro-inspired pixel art look-and-feel
 * SFML-powered multimedia framework featuring the SFGUI widget toolkit